kuso-kodo/kuso_dbg/README.md

 # kuso_dbg
-A minimal debugger to kill time.
+A minimal debugger as a toy project to kill time.